 Generally, the word ‘agent’ refers to an entity or person who will act on your behalf.

 In the payment services and e-money landscape, an API or EMI may appoint an agent to provide electronic money services to its customers.
 The agent does not need to be directly authorised by the FCA.
-Instead, it makes use of the FCA licence of the firm that has appointed it.
+Instead, it utilises the FCA licence of the firm that has appointed it.
 That firm will be responsible for the agent.
 It is important to note the following:

 - Only an agent can provide payment services for a firm: Only an agent can provide payment services on behalf of a firm, meaning a distributor cannot.
-This means that any third-party company that provides payment services for an API or EMI must comply with the agency rules under the PSRs and EMRs.
+This means that any third-party company providing payment services for an API or EMI must comply with the agency's rules under the PSRs and EMRs.

 - Only an EMI can issue e-money: The FCA also states that an agent or distributor cannot issue e-money for an EMI.
 Only an EMI itself can do this.
 The agent or distributor may only distribute or redeem e-money for the EMI.